Sound bars vs home cinema systems: which is best?

 That said, avid film fans shouldn’t be disappointed either.
 Our Best Buy sound bars deliver fantastic sound quality, whether you're watching Aliens or Antiques Roadshow.

-Best for films and HD TV - home cinema and surround sound systems
+Best for films and HD TV - home cinema systems

 Home cinema systems usually take the form of a Blu-ray or DVD player along with an amplifier, and multiple speakers.
 These typically give you '5.1' surround sound.
 The '5' refers to the five main speakers: two positioned behind you to the right and left, and three front speakers, which go left, right and centre of the TV.
 The '1' indicates the number of subwoofers.
 Although 5.1 is the most common set-up, systems can be as compact as 2.1 and as expansive as 9.2.